Thanks, Johnny Donovan, Jed Babbin, sitting in for Rush Limbaugh.

 And every one of them was a consultant to Northrop Grumman.

-Well what did they say in that letter?
+Well, what did they say in that letter?

-Well it's really a lot of fluff when you read through it.
+Well, it's really a lot of fluff when you read through it.

-They are retired generals, every one of them three star down to one star, and they all are consultants to Northrop Grumman.
+Well, three-star down to one star, and they all are consultants to Northrop Grumman.

-I can I confirm that through uh Congressman's office.
+I confirmed that through a congressman's office.

 Well, Jim, I don't know.

-I mean I don't know what the letter said and I don't know who these guys are.
+I mean, I don't know what the letter said, and I don't know who these guys are.

 But the Northrop Grumman tankers are just not suitable for the mission.

-And what really, really troubles me is guys I know in the Air Force, I mean I'm very familiar with this process.
+And what really, really troubles me is guys I know in the Air Force.

-I was an acquisition guy myself when I was in my eyes weren't good enough to fly, so I had the the choice of either doing that or going to fuel gas tanks and airplanes.
+My eyes weren't good enough to fly, so I had the choice of either doing that or going to fuel gas tanks and airplanes.

 The basic bottom line is this process was intellectually corrupt.

-I don't think it was financially corrupt but this is something that Mr. Gates, Dr. Gates, I think was very wise in taking away from the Air Force and we'll just have to see if the Defense Department can do a better job.
+I don't think it was financially corrupt, but this is something that Mr. Gates, Dr. Gates, I think was very wise in taking away from the Air Force.

 They have to buy something that has to meet the mission.

-To me it's a question of what the war fighters want I don't frankly care what the politicians want.
+I don't frankly care what the politicians want.

 We need something that's going to fly the mission, maintain our ability to project power.

-Hey great call and thanks for it.
+Hey, great call, and thanks for it.

-Let's go to Jeff in Jupiter Florida.
+Let's go to Jeff in Jupiter, Florida.

 Welcome to the show.